dansmyers/IntroToCS/Challenge_Projects/1-Personality_Quiz.md

 - [Enneagram type](https://www.narrativeenneagram.org/tour-the-nine-types/)?
 (3, and far more useful than Myers-Briggs, in my opinion).
 - [What Pokémon type are you](https://www.buzzfeed.com/sarahtooley5/what-pokamon-type-are-you-248el1snke)?
 (Poison).

-Buzzfeed is still the leading purveyor of these online quizzes, offering, for example, insight into how "[Your controversial anime opinions will reveal your true Hogwarts house](https://www.buzzfeed.com/shualien/tell-us-some-of-your-unpopular-anime-opinions-and-aailsw3wr0)" (*MHA* is overrated).
+Buzzfeed is still the leading purveyor of these online quizzes, offering, for example, insight into how "[Your controversial anime opinions will reveal your true Hogwarts house](https://www.buzzfeed.com/shualien/tell-us-some-of-your-unpopular-anime-opinions-and-aailsw3wr0)".

 ## Code Details